SM-62 Snark: Technical description

 The Snark was an air-breathing missile, intended to be launched from a truck-mounted platform by two solid-fueled rocket booster engines.
 The Snark was propelled by an internal turbojet engine for the rest of its flight.
 The engine was a Pratt and Whitney J57, which was the first jet engine featuring a thrust of 10000 lbf or more.

 Since the Snark lacked a horizontal tail surface, it used elevons as its primary flight control surfaces, and it flew with an unusual nose-high angle during level flight.
 During the final phase of its flight, its nuclear warhead would have separated from its fuselage and then followed a ballistic trajectory towards its target.
 Due to the sudden shift in its center of gravity caused by separation, the fuselage would have performed an abrupt pitch-up maneuver in order to avoid a collision with the warhead.
-The resulting break-up of the missiles structure added clutter which confused enemy radar.
+The resulting break-up of the missile's structure added clutter which confused enemy radar.

 Operational history

 In May 1957, a Detachment of Air Force instructors was formed at Amarillo Air Force Base, Texas as the first cadre of Air Force personnel supporting an Intercontinental missile system.
 None of the detachment members had any previous training or experience in missile maintenance.
 They were trained at the Northrop factory in California and then returned to Amarillo to establish the training school for the Snark maintenance personnel.

 On January 1, 1959 the 702nd Strategic Missile Wing was activated at Presque Isle, Maine.
 On 27 May 1959, Presque Isle Air Force Base, Maine, the only Snark missile base, received its first missile.
-It was ten months before the 702nd placed its first Snark on Alert on March 18, 1960.
+It was ten months before the 702nd placed its first Snark on Alert on 18 March 1960.
 The first far superior Atlas D had already gone on Alert on October 31, 1957.
-Exercises in 1960 indicated that only 20 percent of the missiles at Presque Isle met SAC standards of effectiveness.
+Exercises in 1960 indicated that only 20% of the missiles at Presque Isle met SAC standards of effectiveness.
 Reliability improved over time with reliability achieving 95% in February 1961.

 The 702nd Wing was not declared to be fully operational until February 1961.
-A total of 30 Snarks were deployed to the USAF'a first and only long-range cruise missile base.
+A total of 30 Snarks were deployed to the USAF's first, and only, long-range cruise missile base.
 The duration of the SM-62 in active service was brief before the reality which had haunted the program since the Teapot Committee caught up with it.
 In March 1961, President John F. Kennedy declared the Snark to be "obsolete and of marginal military value", and on 25 June 1961, the 702nd Wing was inactivated.